Missouri River L-575 Levee Repairs

-The L-575 Benton-Washington-McKissock-Buchanan-Atchison-Hamburg Levee System experienced significant damage after significant flooding.
-This led to seven breaches, along with substantial other damages, occurring throughout the Levee System.
+The L-575 Benton-Washington-McKissock-Buchanan-Atchison-Hamburg Levee System experienced significant damage after major flooding in the area.
+This led to seven breaches, along with substantial other damages, occurring throughout the levee system.
 APTIM was selected for the final repair contract to fully complete and restore the L-575 levee system to its pre-flood condition.

 During the fall months of 2018, the lower Missouri River Basin experienced a very active weather pattern and above average rainfall, resulting in wet soil conditions heading into the winter season.
 During March 2019, as a result of the storm events, the mainstem Missouri River experienced high flows, picking up large inflows from unregulated tributaries in southern South Dakota, western Iowa, and eastern Nebraska.
 Record flows and stages were observed on the Missouri River south of Omaha in the proximity of and downstream of the confluence of the Platte River.
-As a result of this flood event, the L-575 levee system was overtopped and breached and sustained significant flood damage that requires repair.
-(Photo by USACE, Omaha District)
+As a result of this flood event, the L-575 levee system was overtopped, breached, and sustained significant flood damage that required repair.
+(Photos by USACE, Omaha District)

 - Project Challenges